 fed-sample000002.csv, the bucket URI would be

-This wildcard URI can then be used in the web UI, CLI, or API.
+This wildcard URI can then be used in the console, the classic UI, the CLI, or

 You can use only one wildcard for objects (filenames) within your bucket.
 The wildcard can appear inside the object name or at the end of the object name.
 Appending a wildcard to the bucket name is unsupported.

-For Google Cloud Datastore backups, only one URI can be specified, and it must end
+For Google Cloud Datastore exports, only one URI can be specified, and it must

-allowed when creating external tables linked to Cloud Datastore backups or when
+- Create external tables linked to Cloud Datastore or Cloud Firestore exports

-loading Cloud Datastore backup data from Cloud Storage.
+- Load Cloud Datastore or Cloud Firestore export data from Cloud Storage